guruashish-dev/ase1/README.md

 - **End-to-end SIEM spine** — a cold `docker compose up` ingests connector data → lands it in the ClickHouse event lake → the executable detection corpus (947 rules) fires on the live stream → a fused alert is created, all asserted by an extended integration gate.
 Fuse-time threat-intel + CISA-KEV enrichment now feeds the confidence score and exploit-in-wild boost, and **stateful/windowed detections** (brute-force, password-spray, port-scan) run alongside the corpus. [`apps/docs/docs/architecture.md`](apps/docs/docs/architecture.md).
 - **Autonomous triage + governed response** — every fused alert is auto-triaged by the agent (copilot/read-only by default) with a prompt-injection guard that demotes tampered evidence to manual review; a unified **confidence × blast-radius × reversibility** policy authorizes auto-execution only for reversible, low-blast actions at high confidence (everything else stays gated to a human), with real rollback + post-action verification. [`apps/docs/docs/concepts/automation-maturity.md`](apps/docs/docs/concepts/automation-maturity.md).
 - **Advanced Data Explorer** — one investigation surface (NL + SQL over the lake, plus pivots to identity/graph/intel), replacing the SIEM context-switch. `/explore`.
-- **Investigation Rail + replayable Investigation Ledger** — every prompt, tool call, evidence chip, and rationale stored against a case, replayable in the UI and shareable as a redacted public permalink ([live demo replay](https://tryaisoc.com/r/demo-lockbit)). [`apps/docs/docs/console/investigation-rail.md`](apps/docs/docs/console/investigation-rail.md).
+- **Investigation Rail + replayable Investigation Ledger** — every prompt, tool call, evidence chip, and rationale stored against a case, replayable in the UI and shareable as a redacted public permalink ([live demo replay](https://trySIRC.com/r/demo-lockbit)). [`apps/docs/docs/console/investigation-rail.md`](apps/docs/docs/console/investigation-rail.md).
 - **Detection-as-Code lifecycle** — propose → review → eval-gate → promote; CI rejects any candidate that fails its own positive/negative fixtures (the non-circular gate) or regresses MITRE accuracy.
 Analyst false-positive feedback now feeds a **self-improving tuner** that proposes scoped rule exceptions / severity changes (human-approved, never auto-applied). [`apps/docs/docs/concepts/detections.md`](apps/docs/docs/concepts/detections.md) — and the 869 native rules live in [`detections/`](detections/).
 - **Three-model AI + tool-using agents** — Semantic (graph-at-ingest), Behavioral (UEBA fused into alert scoring), and Knowledge (LLM), with fuse-time attack-chain grouping.
 The agent calls real tools (IOC enrichment, MITRE lookup, graph blast-radius) through an **LLM tool-calling loop**, and a **scored planner** routes each alert to the right specialist instead of fanning out to all four.
 - **Cost-governed LLM routing** — per-tenant budgets + circuit breaker, token/cost telemetry, a content-addressed response cache, a cheap-first cost cascade (escalate to the strong model only on low confidence), multi-model gateway fallbacks, and per-tenant BYOK keys. [`services/agents/app/routing/`](services/agents/app/routing/).
 - **Hunt-as-Code** — YAML hypotheses with MITRE tags, cron schedules, and natural-language `/hunt` workbench. [`hunts/`](hunts/) + [`apps/docs/docs/console/rule-tuning.md`](apps/docs/docs/console/rule-tuning.md).
-Plus free, login-free [browser tools](https://tryaisoc.com/tools): a Sigma/SPL/KQL/ES&#124;QL rule translator, an ATT&CK coverage grader, NL→Sigma, and a noise calculator.
+Plus free, login-free [browser tools](https://trySIRC.com/tools): a Sigma/SPL/KQL/ES&#124;QL rule translator, an ATT&CK coverage grader, NL→Sigma, and a noise calculator.
 - **Public weekly benchmark scoreboard** — the same harness that gates PRs; the deterministic-tier row is CI-gated for freshness on every PR, and the funded weekly job appends live-LLM rows.
 A new **groundedness/hallucination axis** flags any indicator the agent asserts that isn't in the evidence it was given. [`apps/docs/docs/benchmark-scoreboard.mdx`](apps/docs/docs/benchmark-scoreboard.mdx).

 ---

 ## Use it from Claude, Cursor, or Cody

-AiSOC ships an [MCP server](https://modelcontextprotocol.io) (`services/mcp/`) so analysts can query alerts, run agent investigations, and replay every step the agent took without leaving the IDE or chat.
+SIRC ships an [MCP server](https://modelcontextprotocol.io) (`services/mcp/`) so analysts can query alerts, run agent investigations, and replay every step the agent took without leaving the IDE or chat.
 The server exposes 13 tools — discovery, deep-dive, governed lake query, and the action / replay set that walks the agent decision ledger step-by-step.

 > **Status — monorepo source build today; npm publish lands in v8.0.** Full setup is in [`apps/docs/docs/integrations/mcp.md`](apps/docs/docs/integrations/mcp.md), which shows the today-vs-v8.0 invocations side by side.